August 22, 2020; June 15, 2022

 Births in Arupāvacara Brahma Realms

 5. As briefly mentioned in the previous post, one can be born in those four realms by cultivating the four highest jhāna.
-In fact, those who cultivate such jhāna enjoy the same life experiences of arupāvacara Brahmā (with just the ability to think.)
+In fact, those who cultivate such jhāna enjoy the same life experiences as arupāvacara Brahmā (with just the ability to think.)

 - Anariya yogis get to such jhāna using various techniques, but abstaining from sensual pleasures is a requirement.
 Such anariya yogis normally stay away from sensual attractions by living in forests, especially away from women.
 But Noble Persons (Ariyas) get to such jhānā by cultivating wisdom and comprehending the dangers of sensual pleasures.
 Once getting to Ariya jhāna, one could associate with even the most beautiful women without being tempted.
 For example, an Anāgāmi has no kāma rāga.